chadj/ant-ws/README.md

 ## Prerequisites

-The [usb](https://github.com/tessel/node-usb) module is included as a dependency and maybe have special prerequisites depending on your platform.
+The [usb](https://github.com/tessel/node-usb) module is included as a dependency and may have special prerequisites depending on your platform.
 ##### Windows
 On Windows please follow the [instructions](https://github.com/chadj/ant-ws/wiki/Windows-Prerequisites) in the wiki.
 ##### Mac OS